Finitely forcible graphons: Finitely forcible properties

 \subsection{Monotonicity}

-Let $\MM'$ denote the set of monotone decreasing $0$-$1$ valued graphons.
-Let $\MM$ be the set of graphons which are weakly isomorphic to some function in $\MM_0$.
+Let $\MM_0$ denote the set of measurable functions $[0,1]^2\to\{0,1\}$ that are monotone decreasing in both variables, and let $\MM$ be the set of graphons which are weakly isomorphic to some function in $\MM_0$.
+(These graphons have been studied by Diaconis, Holmes and Janson \cite{DHJ} as limits of threshold graphs.)
 In this section we show that the set $\mathcal{M}$ is finitely forcible in $\WW$.